VineLang/advent.vine.dev/syt/content/welcome.typ

 == Interaction Competition

-For those who enjoy @leaderboards[leaderboards], we also have a friendly competition to solve each day's puzzle as efficiently as possible.
+We also have a @competition[friendly AoV competition] to solve each day's puzzle as efficiently as possible.

 *_Merry Vineïng!_*

 #let children = (
-  "leaderboards/leaderboards.typ",
+  "get-started.typ",
-  "days/days.typ",
+  "competition.typ",
 )

 #todos